Odile Pierre: Biography

 In 1977, Pierre represented France at the International Organ Congress in Washington, D.C., and Philadelphia.
 She gave over 2,000 organ recitals throughout her career, including 12 tours to the U.S. and 6 to Asia.
 She performed at major festivals and played as an organ soloist with conductors including A. de Bavier, Pierre Dervaux, Lorin Maazel and Georges Prêtre.
 She was a member of the Commission technique consultative pour les orgues (Consultative Commission for the Restoration and Construction of Organs) in Paris from 1977.

 Pierre was married to Pierre Aubé.
-She died on 29 February 2020 at the age of 87.
+She died on 29 February 2020, 12 days before her 88th birthday.

 Recordings

 Pierre made several recordings, especially for RCA.
 She recorded works by Charles-Marie Widor, including his Symphony for Organ No. 5, played on the Sandtner organ of St. Ulrich und Afra in Augsburg.
 In the 1980s, she recorded at the organ at the Nieuwe Kerk in Katwijk aan Zee, built by Van den Heuvel.